 * He is the most successful swimmer in history, losing only once in more than 2,000 races.

-* He was the only American male swimmer to win Olympic gold at the 1936 Games in Germany.
+* He was one of two American male swimmers to win Olympic gold at the 1936 Games in Germany (Jack Medica, 400 free).

 * He set world records at every distance in the backstroke, some of which lasted for two decades.